l a n g l e y

 Very few people pay attention to their garbage disposals.
-But when it starts to produce strange smells and stranger noises, memories of all the times they threw food away start to come to mind.
-We are here to show you all you need to know about garburator repair and garburator installation in the Langley area.
+But when they start producing strange smells and noises, memories of all the times they threw food away start to come to mind.
+We are here to provide you with all the information you need about garbage disposal repair and installation in the Langley area.

 The garburator can be a great way to get rid of food waste without needing to put it into the compost bin manually.
-However, depending on the use you could find yourself in a situation where you turn on the garburator and it does not respond as it should.
+However, depending on the use, you may find yourself in a situation where you turn on the garbage disposal and it does not respond as expected.
 Within our time doing garburator repair in Langley, we have come across all sorts of issues requiring complex solutions or simple tips.
 Here are some of the most common issues we have faced:

 The garburator is not coming on:

-This is probably one of the most obvious challenges we have come across.
-A garburator that would not come on is most likely having an electrical issue.
-Most garburators have a power supply that is controlled by a normal switch somewhere in the kitchen which could be turned off accidentally.
-Ensure this is not the source of the problem and the garburator’s circuit breaker has not been tripped off as well.
-If neither of these solutions works, another way to go would be to have our technician review your unit.
-Your garburator may have reached the end of its journey and is in need of a replacement.
+This is likely one of the most obvious challenges we have encountered.
+A garburator that does not turn on is most likely having an electrical issue.
+Most garbage disposals have a power supply controlled by a standard switch located somewhere in the kitchen, which can be accidentally turned off.
+Ensure this is not the source of the problem, and the garburator’s circuit breaker has not been tripped off as well.
+If neither of these solutions works, having our technician review your unit is another option.
+It may have reached the end of its journey and is in need of a new garburator installation in Langley.

 Your garburator is grinding and draining slowly:

-At optimal capacity, your garburator should be grinding and draining just about anything you throw into it.
-As a matter of fact, it should be grinding all food matter within seconds.
+At optimal capacity, your garburator should be grinding and draining as long as you aren’t overloading it.
+In fact, it should grind all food matter within seconds.
 As soon as you notice your garbage disposal unit taking an unusually long time to process normal amounts of waste, it is often one of two things.

 · The first culprit is often a set of dull blades.
-Like everything, your garburator’s grinding blades will get duller as time goes on and this is also brought on by a buildup of food debris which will cause them to stop working effectively.
+Like everything, your garburator’s grinding blades will get duller as time goes on.
+This is also caused by a buildup of food debris, which prevents them from working effectively.

 · The second culprit is a clogged drain that is located just past the garburator.

-With both culprits, the time it takes your garburator to grind waste and drain the water will increase drastically and the best way to prevent this from happening is to learn the types of food waste your garburator is specifically engineered for.
+With both culprits, the time it takes your garburator to grind waste and drain the water will increase drastically.
+The best way to prevent this is to learn the types of food waste your garburator is specifically engineered for.

-• Grease & fats – Anything and everything ranging from bacon grease to butter should never be dumped down your drain, irrespective of whether you own a garburator or not.
-These harmful substances will back up your pipes and cause severe plumbing issues in the future.
+• Grease & fats – Anything and everything ranging from bacon grease to butter should never be dumped down your drain, regardless of whether you own a garburator or not.
+These harmful substances can clog your pipes and lead to severe plumbing issues in the future.
 They can also easily dull the grinding blades of your garburator unit and stop it from working as it should.

-• Fruit pits – Do not throw fruit pits of any kind into the garburator for any reason whatsoever.
-The system will not break it down properly and it will cause problems for you down the line.
+• Fruit pits—Do not throw fruit pits into the garbage disposal for any reason.
+The system will not break them down properly, and this will cause problems down the line.

-• Non-food waste – Your garburator was not built to handle any material that is not organic.
-You should avoid putting plastic bags, Styrofoam, wood or anything whatsoever that is not food waste.
+• Non-food waste—Your garburator was not built to handle any material that is not organic.
+You should avoid putting plastic bags, styrofoam, wood, or anything else that is not food waste.

-• Too much waste – Yes, your garburator is built to process food waste but too much of anything at a time is bad.
-Do not overestimate the capacity of your unit by overloading it with too much waste at the same time.
-You can partition the waste getting rid of a few things per time till you are completely done.
+• Too much waste—Yes, your garburator is built to process food waste, but too much of anything at a time is bad.
+Do not overestimate your unit’s capacity by overloading it with too much waste at once.
+You can partition the waste, getting rid of a few things per time until you are completely done.

-Sometimes repairing your garburator is no longer an option.
+Sometimes, repairing your garbage disposal is no longer an option.
 Our services also include installing new garbage disposal units that will have you back up and running in no time.
 Here are a few reasons why you need to change your garburator.

 • Repair is no longer an option: